- Have a question that's not listed?

 Mullen Library also makes available several reading and writing technologies, which enhance access to information for students with disabilities and also help students with visual impairments type and edit their own documents.
 For more information please see Assistive Technologies.

 - CUA students, staff and faculty may check out wireless laptops to be used within Mullen Library from the Circulation Desk on the first floor.
-You may also bring a personal laptop to Mullen Library and use the network for research and internet access.
-More information is located at Mullen Wireless.
+You may also bring a personal laptop to Mullen Library and use the network for research and internet access as well as for printing.
+For more information please see Laptop & Wireless Network in Mullen Library.

 Research Help and Guides